 Mobile App Powered by Alarm.com

 The app is powered by Alarm.com, an industry leader in home automation, but it’s specially built for Frontpoint’s system.
 Want push notifications?
 Email alerts?
 Set up a geofence?
-It’s all possible through the mobile app.
+It’s all possible with the mobile app.
 You can even view your security cameras remotely, more on that below.
 My only complaint about the app is that it can’t automatically arm or disarm based on your location, it can only send reminders to do so.

 Equipment that Automates

 Frontpoint uses Z-Wave technology for home automation.
-However, not all Z-Wave devices are going to be compatible.
+However, not all Z-Wave devices are compatible.
 If you’re confused, give Frontpoint a call, and they will suggest devices for you to use.
 Also, they sell devices that are guaranteed compatible.
 They sell cameras, a door lock, and a light automation module, as outlined below.
 But, they refer temperature controllers to other companies.

 - Light Control: $49.99